-In all procurement activity, Eastleigh Borough Council aims to be consistent with the highest standards of integrity, ensuring fairness and transparency in awarding contracts.
+In all our procurement activity, we aim to be consistent with the highest standards of integrity, ensuring fairness and transparency in awarding contracts.
 Equality and diversity, social responsibility and safety are important criteria in the provision of goods, services and works procured.
+The Council are in the process of finalising a new Procurement Policy with emphasis on responsible procurement.

-To fulfil our obligations, new Standard Terms and Conditions have been drafted which include Modern Slavery and Human Trafficking Clauses.
+To fulfil our obligations, new Standard Terms and Conditions include Modern Slavery and Human Trafficking Clauses.
 These are published on the Council's website.
 Based on having accepted the Council's Terms and Conditions, suppliers of goods, services and works will comply with the Council's Policy or have their own policy relating to working practices for modern slavery.
 On occasions the Council may ask suppliers to provide copies of their policy or details of working practices.

-For above threshold opportunities, a Selection Questionnaire will be required.
-This is a Standard Selection Questionnaire template provided by Crown Commercial Service.
+For above threshold opportunities, a Selection Questionnaire is required.
+This is a Standard Selection Questionnaire template provided by the Cabinet Office and Crown Commercial Service.
 Within the Selection Questionnaire (SQ), there is a Grounds for Exclusion section where providers must self-declare whether they have any prior convictions for Modern Slavery or trafficking offences.

-The Council may examine, as appropriate, suppliers' past records in respect of their treatment of staff and their conduct in relation to modern day slavery and human trafficking.
-Where there are questions over the conduct of a supplier then these shall be investigated, and the appropriate action taken.
+We may examine, as appropriate, suppliers' past records in respect of their treatment of staff and their conduct in relation to modern day slavery and human trafficking.